 Liz Roberts, 2015

-This installation was made from salvaged automobile windshields in the garage at MINT — a former meat-processing plant turned artist-run space.
+Made from salvaged automobile windshields and retrofitted hardware in the garage at MINT — a former meat-processing plant turned artist-run space.
 A re-edit of JG Ballard’s Crash! and Carolee Schneemann’s Meat Joy is projected onto the 8.5ft x 18ft ‘screen.’
-Part of a compilation of expanded cinema work (with Always Nowhere and Redux) that use the car as narrative structure, keeping in mind the relationship between auto body and body.
+Part of a compilation of automotive cinema (with Always Nowhere and Redux) using the car as narrative structure for the relationship between auto body and body.

 Liz Roberts, 2013-2014